Frequently Asked Questions

 References

-- National Curriculum for PSHE 2013: https://www.gov.uk/government/publications/personal-social-health-and-economic-education-pshe/personal-social-health-and-economic-pshe-education
+- National Curriculum for PSHE 2021: https://www.gov.uk/government/publications/personal-social-health-and-economic-education-pshe/personal-social-health-and-economic-pshe-education

 - Nice Guidance for settings, schools and other educational settings.
-National Institute for Health and Clinical Excellence, 2016: https://www.nice.org.uk/guidance/settings/schools-and-other-educational-settings
+National Institute for Health and Clinical Excellence, Social, emotional and mental wellbeing in primary and secondary education July 2022 Overview | Social, emotional and mental wellbeing in primary and secondary education | Guidance | NICE

-- Ofsted School Inspection Framework 2016: https://www.gov.uk/government/publications/school-inspection-handbook-from-september-2015
+- Ofsted School Inspection Framework 2023: Education inspection framework - GOV.UK

 - Science programmes of study key stages 1 and 2 National curriculum in England: https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/425618/PRIMARY_national_curriculum_-_Science.pdf